WICG/scheduling-apis/explainers/prioritized-task-scheduling.md

 Scheduling can be used to improve site performance, specifically **responsiveness** and **user-perceived latency** (or end-to-end latency).
 These measure latency on different timescales.
-Responsiveness refers to how fast a page is able to respond to user input, which is measured by [Interaction to Next Paint (INP)](https://web.dev/articles/inp).
+Responsiveness refers to how fast a page is able to respond to user input, which [Interaction to Next Paint (INP)](https://web.dev/articles/inp) attempts to measure using the primitives in [Event Timing](https://w3c.github.io/event-timing/).
 User-perceived latency is an application- and event-specific measure of latency, e.g. how long a SPA navigation takes or how it takes to fetch and display results when clicking a "search" button.

 ### Notes